Emotionally based school non-attendance (EBSNA)

 From September 2024, a health needs panel will meet to triage referrals, offer support and guidance to schools, and signpost to local resources.

-The DfE guidance must be consulted before any referrals are made:
+The following DfE guidance must be consulted before any referrals are made:

 - Summary of responsibilities where a mental health issue is affecting attendance